GabeScott/standard-works-vault/General Conference/2011 October - Dare to Stand Alone.md

 As we marched away, I thought of the words of a rhyme I had learned in Primary years before:

-Dare to be a Mormon;
+>Dare to be a Mormon;

-Dare to stand alone.
+>Dare to stand alone.

-Dare to have a purpose firm;
+>Dare to have a purpose firm;

-Dare to make it known.
+>Dare to make it known.
+>

 Although the experience turned out differently from what I had expected, I had been willing to stand alone, had such been necessary.

-Since that day, there have been times when there was no one standing behind me and so I did stand alone.
+Since that day, there have been times when there was no one standing behind me and so I *did* stand alone.
 How grateful I am that I made the decision long ago to remain strong and true, always prepared and ready to defend my religion, should the need arise.

-Lest we at any time feel inadequate for the tasks ahead for us, brethren, may I share with you a statement made in 1987 by then-Church President Ezra Taft Benson as he addressed a large group of members in California.
+Lest we at any time feel inadequate for the tasks ahead for us, brethren, may I share with you a statement made in 1987 by then Church President Ezra Taft Benson as he addressed a large group of members in California.
 Said President Benson:

-“In all ages, prophets have looked down through the corridors of time to our day.
+“In all ages prophets have looked down through the corridors of time to our day.
 Billions of the deceased and those yet to be born have their eyes on us.
-Make no mistake about it—you are a marked generation. ...
+Make no mistake about it—you are a marked generation.”

 “For nearly six thousand years, God has held you in reserve to make your appearance in the final days before the second coming of the Lord.
 Some individuals will fall away, but the kingdom of God will remain intact to welcome the return of its Head—even Jesus Christ.

-“While this generation will be comparable in wickedness to the days of Noah, when the Lord cleansed the earth by flood, there is a major difference this time: [it is that] God has saved for the final inning some of His strongest ... children, who will help bear off the kingdom triumphantly.”4
+“While \[this\] generation will be comparable in wickedness to the days of Noah, when the Lord cleansed the earth by flood, there is a major difference this time: \[it is that\] God has saved for the final inning some of His strongest … children, who will help bear off the kingdom triumphantly.”[^4]

 Yes, brethren, we represent some of His strongest children.
 Ours is the responsibility to be worthy of all the glorious blessings our Father in Heaven has in store for us.
 Wherever we go, our priesthood goes with us.
 Are we standing in holy places?
 Please, before you put yourself and your priesthood in jeopardy by venturing into places or participating in activities which are not worthy of you or of that priesthood, pause to consider the consequences.
 Each of us has had conferred upon him the Aaronic Priesthood.
 In the process, each received the power which holds the keys to the ministering of angels.
 Said President Gordon B. Hinckley:

 “You cannot afford to do anything that would place a curtain between you and the ministering of angels in your behalf.

 “You cannot be immoral in any sense.
 You cannot be dishonest.
 You cannot cheat or lie.
-You cannot take the name of God in vain or use filthy language and still have the right to the ministering of angels.”5
+You cannot take the name of God in vain or use filthy language and still have the right to the ministering of angels.”[^5]

 If any of you has stumbled in your journey, I want you to understand without any question whatsoever that there is a way back.
 The process is called repentance.
 Our Savior gave His life to provide you and me that blessed gift.
 Despite the fact that the repentance path is not easy, the promises are real.
-We have been told: “Though your sins be as scarlet, they shall be as white as snow.”6 “And I will remember [them] no more.”7 What a statement.
+We have been told: “Though your sins be as scarlet, they shall be as white as snow.”[^6] “And I will remember \[them\] no more.”[^7] What a statement.
 What a blessing.
 What a promise.

 There may be those of you who are thinking to yourselves, “Well, I’m not living all the commandments, and I’m not doing everything I should, and yet my life is going along just fine.
 I think I can have my cake and eat it too.”
 Brethren, I promise you that this will not work in the long run.

 Not too many months ago I received a letter from a man who once thought he could have it both ways.
 He has now repented and has brought his life into compliance with gospel principles and commandments.
 I want to share with you a paragraph from his letter, for it represents the reality of flawed thinking: “I have had to learn for myself (the hard way) that the Savior was absolutely correct when He said, ‘No man can serve two masters: for either he will hate the one, and love the other; or else he will hold to the one, and despise the other.
-Ye cannot serve God and mammon.’8 I tried, about as hard as anyone ever has, to do both.
+Ye cannot serve God and mammon.’[^8] I tried, about as hard as anyone ever has, to do both.
 In the end,” said he, “I had all of the emptiness, darkness, and loneliness that Satan provides to those who believe his deceptions, illusions, and lies.”

 In order for us to be strong and to withstand all the forces pulling us in the wrong direction or all the voices encouraging us to take the wrong path, we must have our own testimony.
 Whether you are 12 or 112—or anywhere in between—you can know for yourself that the gospel of Jesus Christ is true.
 Read the Book of Mormon.
 Ponder its teachings.
 Ask Heavenly Father if it is true.
-We have the promise that “if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost.”9
+We have the promise that “if ye shall ask with a sincere heart, with real intent, having faith in Christ, he will manifest the truth of it unto you, by the power of the Holy Ghost.”[^9]

 When we know the Book of Mormon is true, then it follows that Joseph Smith was indeed a prophet and that he saw God the Eternal Father and His Son, Jesus Christ.
 It also follows that the gospel was restored in these latter days through Joseph Smith—including the restoration of both the Aaronic and Melchizedek Priesthoods.

 Once we have a testimony, it is incumbent upon us to share that testimony with others.
 Many of you brethren have served as missionaries throughout the world.
 Many of you young men will yet serve.
 Prepare yourselves now for that opportunity.
 Make certain you are worthy to serve.

-If we are prepared to share the gospel, we are ready to respond to the counsel of the Apostle Peter, who urged, “Be ready always to give an answer to every man that asketh you a reason of the hope that is in you.”10
+If we are prepared to share the gospel, we are ready to respond to the counsel of the Apostle Peter, who urged, “Be ready always to give an answer to every man that asketh you a reason of the hope that is in you.”[^10]

 We will have opportunities throughout our lives to share our beliefs, although we don’t always know when we will be called upon to do so.
 Such an opportunity came to me in 1957, when I worked in the publishing business and was asked to go to Dallas, Texas, sometimes called “the city of churches,” to address a business convention.
 Following the conclusion of the convention, I took a sightseeing bus ride through the city’s suburbs.
 As we passed the various churches, our driver would comment, “On the left you see the Methodist church” or “There on the right is the Catholic cathedral.”